Hone Your Best Skills and Be Happy, Productive and Unique

 Not Just Where You’re Good At, But Where You’re Great At with Skill Assessment

 Too many students go through college applications without even taking a skill assessment test.
-Similarly, too many would-be employees job-hunt while waiting for the hiring people to assess one’s skill strengths.
+Similarly, many would-be employees job-hunt while waiting for the hiring people to assess one’s skill strengths.
 When these happen, what you have is a sad waste of time.
-Instead of being able to take a bee line to the course or position that will make you excel, you end up wasting time trying on universities and companies that wouldn’t fit.
+Instead of being able to take a beeline to the course or position that will make you excel, you end up wasting time trying on universities and companies that wouldn’t fit.

 The thing is: a skill analysis is not that hard to do.
 Everyone should be able to do one without exerting much effort --- or even spending a bit of cash!

 Where can you find these standardized skill appraisal tools?
-Just use your directory to find your local psychometrician and he or she will direct you to the skill analysis test best fitted for your needs.
+Just use your directory to find your local psychometrician, and he or she will direct you to the skill analysis test best fitted to your needs.
 If you have a friend who is a Human Resource practitioner, then it’s likely that he or she can help you out as well.
 Or you can take the test online from a reputable website.
 Note though that the better tests are often the ones that come with a charge.
 But if you’re thorough in your search, you’ll be able to find one that’s free but as good as the expensive one.